arijitmhptr/CordaService/README.md

 Once all four nodes are started up, in Financeteam's node shell, run:

-flow start RequestFlowInitiator amount: 500, towhom: GeorgeJefferson As a result, we can check for the payment at GeorgeJefferson's node shell by running:
+flow start RequestFlowInitiator amount: 8000, towhom: Priyata As a result, we can check for the payment at Priyata's node shell by running:

-run vaultQuery contractStateType: net.corda.examples.autopayroll.states.MoneyState We will see that George Jefferson received a MoneyState with amount $500.
+run vaultQuery contractStateType: com.template.states.MoneyState We will see that Priyata received a MoneyState with amount 8000.

-Behind the scenes, upon the completion of RequestFlow, a request state is stored at Bank operator's vault.
-The CordaService vault listener picks up the update and calls the paymentFlow automatically to send a moneyState to the designed reciever.
+Behind the scenes, upon the completion of RequestFlow, a request state is stored at HDFC's vault.
+The CordaService vault listener picks up the update and calls the MoneyFlow automatically to send a moneyState to the designed reciever.

 Flow triggering using CordaService